Vincent-Barbier-code/MultilayerPerceptron/README.md

 - --file: The path to the dataset.
 Default is data.csv
 - --early_stop: if set, the training will stop when the validation loss starts increasing

+To see a portion of the data set, you can run the following command: python main.py --visualize --file /path/to/dataset

 ## Clean up
 1. Run the following command to remove the generated files python main.py --clean